mahozad/ceno/README.md

 #

+To integrate Jira or other task management tools on IntelliJ, see [here](https://www.jetbrains.com/help/idea/managing-tasks-and-context.html)

+#

 To use ES modules in JavaScript, if a file doesn't provide exports, use this form of input:

 `import "/static/vendor/jquery/jquery-3.3.1.js";`